 November is Native American month and each year, the Funk Heritage Center holds a free public event to honor Georgia's first residents.

-The Bennett History Museum will be open at 10 a.m. and docents will be in the Hall of the Ancients until noon to discuss how the Southeastern Indians lived.
+The Bennett History Museum will be open at 10 a.m. and docents will be in the Hall of the Ancients until noon to explain how the Southeastern Indians lived long ago.
 Visitors will see a 15 minute film on the Southeastern Indians.
 Also a film on the Trail of Tears will be shown through out the day.
-Weather permitting, from 10 a.m. until noon, pioneer interpreters will welcome visitors to the historic log cabins in the Appalachian Settlement.
+Weather permitting, from 10 a.m. until noon, pioneer interpreters will welcome visitors to the historic log cabin and our blacksmith shop in the Appalachian Settlement.

 Pictured below, at a past Native American Day, Cub Scouts learned about the Southeastern Indians from volunteer Bob Andrew.
 They also touring the Bennett History Museum and playing Native American games.